shiwano/typhen/README.md

 > Generates the code from the TypeScript declaration source files.

-For example, from the TypeScript definition:
+The definition and the template given:

 ```ts
 interface Foo {